ON WITH THE STAG – ŠIPAN ISLAND

 As you have already decided to divide your time between different places rather than be stationed at one (we know; what a bore it has to be), Šipan has to be on your list of stops.
-We could try to describe the island in the old fashioned way such as: “5 things why you have to visit Šipan” or “here are 10 reasons to visit this island”; but let’s put that idea to rest right now.
+We could try to describe the island in an old-fashioned way such as: “5 things why you have to visit Šipan” or “here are 10 reasons to visit this island”; but let’s put that idea to rest right now.

 The largest of the Elaphiti archipelago will need your full attention, not because of its size but because of all its treasures.
 The ratio of the total number of inhabitants, square footage and the number of olive trees planted got the island into the Guinness world book of records.
 There is no other place in the world that has that many olive trees planted so densely.
 The past times of the Republic are still seen as clear as a summer day in the intact architecture of the country's summer estates of noble families.
 The houses in the ports on Šipan are built just by the sea.
 This is not unusual for old island settlements which were built at the tamest points.
 But, it is on Šipan they reflect most interestingly and beautifully, especially at nightfall.
 A reflection so vivid in color and texture you will have to take a few moments to take it in.